-- LDC facilities typically cater for children aged from 6 weeks to 5 years old.
+- Long Daycare Centres typically cater for children aged from 6 weeks to 5 years old.

 Philosophies and Learning Outcomes

 Previously, Long Daycare Centres had a reputation for ‘caring’ for children, while preschool was associated with a focus on ‘early education’.
 Over the years this has changed, with the development of the Early Years Learning Framework (practices that support and enhance learning from birth to five years of age).